NervanaSystems/ngraph-python/doc/source/axes.rst

   (C, H) + (W, H, N) -> (C, H, W, N)

   Axis order is determined by the following rules:
+  1. If the set of axes for both operands match exactly, but the order is different, use the order of the left operand.
-  1. If one operand's axes is a superset of the other's, use that operand's axis order
+  1. If one operand's axes are a superset of the other's, use that operand's axis order
   2. Otherwise order is determined by concatenating the left operand's axes with the axes from the right operand which are not present in the left operand